-NCAS-M will prepare students for success in their career paths through:
+NCAS-M II will prepare students for success in their career paths through:

-- NOAA experiential learning and collaborative research through the summer program, and
+- NOAA experiential learning and collaborative research throughout the academic year

-- advanced research training programs that will address data science and skill development.
+- Advanced NOAA mission-aligned research and training programs that will address skill development and core competency attainment